mylubnan/devops-2022/README.md

 <p float="left">
  <img src="Images/24.png" alt="image" width="100%"/>
 </p>
-Now you can use 'http://localhost:2' or 'http://127.0.0.1:2' because it already mapping host port which is 0002 to docker port which is 8080.
-If you don't see this Sign In page I recommend running 'airflow webserver -p 8080' again and pressing Y on the keyboard within 4 seconds.
+Now you can use `http://localhost:2` or `http://127.0.0.1:2` because it already mapping host port which is 0002 to docker port which is 8080.
+If you do not see this Sign In page I recommend running `airflow webserver -p 8080` again and pressing Y on the keyboard within 4 seconds.
-After you get to the sign in page first you need to create user account as admin role run this 'airflow users create -r Admin -u admin -e admin@example.com -f Admin -l User -p admin' Then you can use
+After you get to the sign in page first you need to create user account as admin role run this `airflow users create -r Admin -u admin -e admin@example.com -f Admin -l User -p admin` Then you can use

 * username: admin
 * password: admin